Виголошена Постійним представником України при міжнародних організаціях у Відні І.Прокопчуком на засіданні Постійної ради ОБСЄ 7 квітня 2016 року

 As for delivery by the Delegation of Ukraine

-We emphasize that the Russian Federation bears full responsibility for the life and health of the Ukrainian citizens illegally detained in Russia.
+We emphasize that the Russian Federation bears full responsibility for her life and health.

 We urge the Russian Federation to comply with its obligations under international law and the Minsk agreements and to immediately and unconditionally release all Ukrainian citizens illegally detained or imprisoned in Russia.